Scientific Large Language Models: A Survey on Biological & Chemical Domains: Genomic Large Language Models

 \paratitle{Decoder-only Models.} Decoder-only models have gained significant attention due to their potent generative capacity.
 GenSLMs~\cite{zvyagin2022genslms} leverage genome-scale language models comprising multiple layers of attention-based decoders to elucidate the evolutionary dynamics of SARS-CoV-2.
 GenSLMs thus adeptly capture the evolutionary landscape of the SARS-CoV-2 genome.
 Pre-trained on prokaryotic gene sequences and further fine-tuned for SARS-CoV-2 genomes, GenSLM demonstrates precise and rapid identification of concerning variants.
 Besides commonly used architectures like transformers, niche architectures also find applications in genomic research.
 For instance, Models like DNAGPT~\cite{zhang2023dnagpt} have introduced decoder-only architectures, akin to GPT, into the genomics domain by integrating specific symbols to guide different tasks, enabling zero-shot capabilities in species identification and regulatory factor prediction.
 HyenaDNA~\cite{nguyen2023hyenadna} incorporates a fast Fourier transform-accelerated recursive long-range convolution, a quadratic time complexity solution, enabling the handling of ultra-long DNA sequences.
 Employing convolution on the entire DNA sequence preserves single-nucleotide resolution, facilitating research into single nucleotide variability.
+Evo~\cite{nguyen2024sequence} , a pretrained genome LLM with a modified StripedHyena architecture, is also capable of interpreting the core biological "languages" of DNA, RNA, and proeins, allowing for both predictive analysis and generative design across molecular and genomic scales.

 \paratitle{Encoder-Decoder Models.} Encoder-decoder models in genomics, such as the Ensemble Nucleotide Byte-level Encoder-Decoder (ENBED)~\cite{malusare2023understanding}, represent a significant advancement in bioinformatics.
 These models combine the strengths of both encoder and decoder components to effectively analyze and interpret complex genomic sequences.
 The encoder part of the model is responsible for compressing and encoding the input genomic data into a meaningful representation, capturing the essential features and patterns within the DNA sequences.
 This encoded representation is then passed to the decoder part, which is tasked with generating or reconstructing sequences, making predictions, or performing other relevant bioinformatics tasks.